chen0040/ios-stock-tracker/README.md

 * I2bot: this is the iOS App
 * WinI2Spider: this is the .Net application running on Windows desktop which crawls data from financial sites and update the data at the remote server and database (written in C# using Visual Studio 2005)
-* I2Web: this is the php server script and mysql database script
+* I2Web: this is the php server script and mysql database script at http://myi2web

 The WinI2Spider program crawls stock site online, then sends the processed data to the url http://myi2web which is then accessed by I2bot iOS app from user's mobile to display the updated stock prices.